h2tc-roboticsx/H2TC/README.md

 </table>

-To run the script, you have to **first** put the raw data of each recording into an individual folder named by the recording ID under the directory `/data` and organize the data from different sensors as displayed in [Raw Data](https://lipengroboticsx.github.io/dataset/).
+To run the tool, you have to **first** put the raw data of each recording into an individual folder named by the recording ID under the directory `/data` and organize the data from different sensors as displayed in [Raw Data](https://lipengroboticsx.github.io/dataset/).
 This sorting can be much effortless if the raw data is recorded using our recorder program since they will be produced in a way ready to be processed.
 For example, the raw data of the recording "011998" should be organized in a way as below:

 * ***data/***
   * ***011998/***